Kneelawk/NotSoSimplePipes/README.md

 ### Void Fluid Pipe
 This pipe will delete all fluids that flow into it.

+### Creative Item Source Pipe
+This pipe will spawn a configurable set of items at regular intervals.

+### Creative Fluid Source Pipe
+This pipe is a constant source of a configurable fluid.

 ## BuildCraft Compatibility
 Once BuildCraft is released, a port of this mod with duplicate functionality removed will be released as a BC addon.